 If you are building a PC only for gaming, then 8 GB DDR4 RAM should suffice.

-However, if you are building a gaming AND an editing desktop, then I would recommend 16 GB DDR4 RAM.
+However, if you are building a gaming AND an editing desktop, I recommend 16 GB DDR4 RAM.

-For instance, at the time of writing this article a single Corsair Vengeance LPX 8 GB DDR4 stick (3200MHz, C16) was listed at $51.
-At the same time, 2 x 8 GB DDR4 stick with same specs was listed at about $88.
+For instance, at the time of writing this article, a single Corsair Vengeance LPX 8 GB DDR4 stick (3200MHz, C16) was listed at $51.
+At the same time, a 2 x 8 GB DDR4 stick with the same specs was listed at about $88.
 Hence the 16 GB DDR4 kit has a lower cost/GB

-There are many factors that determine the price of the RAM, size being one, the other factors include CAS Latency and Clock Speed.
+Many factors determine the price of the RAM, size being one.
+The other factors include CAS Latency and Clock Speed.

-For a budget build we recommend you stick with a DDR4 RAM with an average CAS latency of around 16 and Clock Speed of 3000-3200 MHz to minimize your cost.
+For a budget build, I recommend you stick with DDR4 RAM with an average CAS latency of around 16 and a Clock Speed of 3000-3200 MHz to minimize your cost.

 Single or Dual Stick?

-An important question that often comes up is should you go for single or dual channel RAM configuration.
+An important question is whether you should use a single or dual-channel RAM configuration.

 In other words, if you plan to get an 8 GB stick, should you get a single 8GB stick or 2 x 4 GB sticks?